datadryad/dryad-app/documentation/apis/submission.md

 This document gives practical information for working with the API in order to submit a dataset and [fuller API documentation is available](https://datadryad.org/api/v2/docs/index.html).

-## Log in to Dryad and request a an application id and secret
+## Obtain a Dryad API account

-Before you can submit from the API, you need to log in to Dryad at least once to create a user record and (if applicable) associate it with your associated campus/organization.
+Before you can submit from the API, you must have an account for the API.
+It is easiest if you first create an account through the Dryad web interface.
+Dryad staff can then add API capabilities to this account.
+Log in to Dryad at least once to create a user record and (if applicable) associate it with your associated campus/organization.

-Once you have logged in, please
+In some cases, an API account will be needed that is not attached to a single user.
+In this case, the account will not be associated with an ORCID, which means that the API account will not be able to log in to the Dryad web interface.
+We will still need an email address to receive notifications associated with the account.

-[contact us](mailto:help@datadryad.org) to request API access.
+Please [contact us](mailto:help@datadryad.org) to request API access.
 In your request, please specify whether you are associated with an institution or journal that is a Dryad member.
 Dryad developers will then [grant you the necessary permissions](adding_api_accounts.md).